Visiting Cemitério de Agramonte in Porto

 Cemitério de Agramonte is not often promoted as a place to visit in Porto but, in my opinion, it definitely worth a walk around.Gillian Hebblewhite

-It is one of the most beautiful serene cemeteries I have visited but, as I found it accidently, I knew very little about Cemitério de Agramonte when I was there.
+Cemitério de Agramonte is one of the most beautiful serene cemeteries I have visited but, as I found it accidently, I knew very little about it when first arrived.
 I have since learnt that it was built very quickly in 1855 to bury the victims of a cholera epidemic and then subsequently restructured in 1869 to incorporate ‘private’ cemeteries that were run by different Brotherhoods in the city, the Orders of Carmo, Trindade and Sao Francisco.
 Its impressive structures were financially supported by the city’s wealthy and it is the resting place of a few famous people, such as count Ferreira, sculptor Henrique Moreira, archaeologist António Augusto da Rocha Peixoto, cellist Guilhermina Suggia and filmmaker Manoel de Oliveira.

 If you want to know more about the history of Cemitério de Agramonte I recommend Craig’s / Bermudarover’s blog ‘agramonte cemetery’.